VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/fosscopyright.md

 If you still don't like any of the three recommended options, the Free Software Foundation has [given their own legal analysis of common licenses, and whether they are GPL compatible](https://www.gnu.org/licenses/license-list.html).
 It is worth reading before choosing anything else.

+## Special Case: Cryptography

+If you are writing your own cryptography, there is special stuff you have to do before you publish it if you live in the United States.
+This has to do with the history of [The Crypto Wars](https://en.wikipedia.org/wiki/Crypto_Wars).

+But you know what?
+I'm not going to talk about it.
+It's a bit murky without actual lawyers, but more importantly, **you shouldn't be writing your own cryptography.** [Seriously.
+Don't do it.](https://security.stackexchange.com/questions/18197/why-shouldnt-we-roll-our-own)

+Just use the open source algorithms placed into the public domain already.
+Let Bruce Schneier, Dan Bernstein, and other famous cryptographers worry about export regulations, and just use their stuff.

+If you are trying to write your own cryptography to learn, I recommend [doing the Cryptopals Crypto Challenges](https://www.cryptopals.com/) instead.
+You will learn more, avoid regulations, and avoid facepalming (and perhaps mockery) all over the internet.

 ## What if I don't have a project?

 Simple: contribute to someone else's!
 That's what makes open source work!